 15. Chill on Ksamil Islands

-Ksamil Islands is a group of islets that sits near the shores of the Ionian Sea just South Albania.
-It is one of the most popular and hottest tourist destinations, given its tranquil vibes and its secluded location away from the bustling cities.
+Ksamil Islands is a group of islets that sits near the shores of the Ionian Sea just South of Albania.
+It is one of the most popular and hottest tourist destinations, given its tranquil vibes and secluded location away from the bustling cities.